addu69/addu69/README.md

 - 👋 Hi, I’m @addu69
-- 👀 I’m interested in Data Analytic
+- 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning DSA
 <!---
 addu69/addu69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.